flumadi/youth-skill-hub/README.md

-#Youth Skill Hub - README
+# Youth Skill Hub - README
-##Overview
+## Overview
 Youth Skill Hub is a website designed to provide young people with access to skill development resources, courses, and opportunities.
 This document explains how to access the website and the technical process behind its creation and deployment.

-##Accessing the Website
+## Accessing the Website
 You can access Youth Skill Hub by visiting:
 🔗 https://youthskillhub.netlify.app

 The website is mobile-responsive and works on all modern browsers including:
-Google Chrome
+-Google Chrome
-Mozilla Firefox
+-Mozilla Firefox
-Microsoft Edge
+-Microsoft Edge
-Safari
+-Safari

-##Development Process
+## Development Process
 Tools Used
 Visual Studio Code (VSCode): Primary code editor
 Git: Version control system